kartonfarkas/api_docs/source/suite/emails/get_responses_result.rst

 Querying Responses Result
 =========================

-Lists the contact IDs for those who reacted to the email(s).
+Lists the contact IDs for the email campaigns.

 .. note::